Runic Revelation Preview

 Kyle felt the blood rush back to his cheeks with a vengeance, and turned about, walking back to the main entrance of the Tower.
 Despite the warmth of the morning sun beating on his back, and the brilliant blue of the cloudless sky, his disposition was far from sunny.
 All he'd wanted to do was make sure Ariana wouldn't look bad in front of Master Owens.
 Why couldn't she understand that?
 She was hardly being appreciative...and after everything he'd done for her!
 After all, if it weren't for him, she'd still be stuck in the Dead Man's underground lair.

-Kyle sighed, kicking a pebble on the ground.
-His dad had always maintained that he still didn't understand women, despite having tricked one into marrying him.
+Kyle sighed, kicking a pebble across the path.
+His dad had always maintained that he didn't understand women, despite having tricked one into marrying him.
 Kyle had apparently inherited that deficiency.

 It wasn't long before Kyle reached the massive double-doors of the Great Tower, which were perpetually open.
 Streams of people walked in and out of those doors on a near-constant basis.
 Many wore either all-white or all-black uniforms; Runic students wore white, Weavers black.
 There was a rather lively rivalry between the Runic and Weaver students.
 As in politics, each thought their art to be vastly and obviously superior to the other, and despite centuries of argument, neither side had become convinced of the others' worth.
 The younger Runics and Weavers poked fun of each other constantly.
 Kyle had found himself immune to these debates; having an emperor for a guardian – the most powerful Battle-Weaver in the Empire – might have had something to do with it.

-Kyle strolled through the double-doors, nodding at people who greeted him as he passed.
-He walked to one of the many plush couches in the Tower lobby, his black boots clip-clopping on the polished granite floor.
-He plopped himself down on an empty seat, then stared up idly at the ceiling.
+Kyle strolled through the double-doors, nodding politely at people who greeted him as he passed.
+He walked to one of the many plush couches in the Tower lobby, his black boots clip-clopping on the polished granite floor, then plopped himself down on an empty seat, staring up idly at the ceiling.
 Crowds of people milled about upside-down a few stories up, held in place by powerful gravitational fields generated by runes embedded into the ceiling.
 Upside-down fountains spewed water downward, the water arcing back upward to land in upside-down pools.
-No matter how many hours Kyle had spent staring up at that ceiling, he still marveled at the sight.
+No matter how much time Kyle had spent staring up at that ceiling, he still marveled at the sight.
 Nothing on Earth rivaled it.

 Earth, he thought, picturing his mother's house perched on its hill, his mom waving to him as he ran up the driveway from the bus stop.
 It'd been weeks since he'd seen his mom and dad, and he missed them terribly.
 The homesickness had become almost unbearable of late.
 He'd spent the last few nights imagining his parents searching frantically for him, losing hope as the days and weeks passed.
 He'd pictured them standing over his casket at his funeral, weeping over their lost son.
 What he wouldn't give to be with them again...to hug his mom and dad, to tell them how much he loved them.